ichesnokov/ryazan2018/README.md

-# ryazan2016
+# ryazan2017
-Russian Perl Workshop in Ryazan.
-October 1, 2016
+Russian IT Workshop in Ryazan.
+September 9, 2017